DavidLeoni/pictoji/pictolang.md

 Symbol definitions are in the format

 SYMBOLS = MEANING1 / MEANING2 / ...
 RATIONALE?
 [OVERRIDE]?
 [DEFAULT]?
+SPACERET

 where:

-SYMBOLS: Sequence of Unicode symbols
+- SYMBOLS: Sequence of Unicode symbols
-MEANINGn: English word OR a pictolang unicode symbols sequence RATIONALE?: optional description
+- MEANINGn: English word OR a pictolang unicode symbols sequence
+- RATIONALE?: optional description
-[DEFAULT]?: optional flag to indicate preference when there are multiple symbols mapped to the same word [OVERRIDE]?: optional flag which asserts that the mapping is semantically final and intentional.
+- [DEFAULT]?: optional flag to indicate preference when there are multiple symbols mapped to the same word
+- [OVERRIDE]?: optional flag which asserts that the mapping is semantically final and intentional.
 Override Enforcement:

     - Any line or definition marked [OVERRIDE] is semantically final.
     - Automated or manual reviews MUST ignore meaning, symbol choice, or mapping debates for those entries.